 Luckily, I was able to figure out how to add my desired domain name after this mistake and I made all modifications to that website, not the temporary one, which prevented further complications when switching from the temporary domain a couple of days later.

 One annoying thing is the temporary username will always be your username on Bluehost AND the username it creates for you on WordPress is not very secure.
 Neither can ever be changed.
-But you can change the permissions of the one in WordPress and possibly delete it once you’ve added a new admin user.
-I plan on testing that soon because theoretically, I should be able to do this.

 Also, I never went through the one one-click installation the tutorials mention and my cPanel did not look like it did in the tutorial.
 I didn’t use Mojo and I wasn’t sure I had it properly installed until I called Bluehost and they confirmed I was good.
 To be honest, I’m not sure exactly what happened there, but I did manage to get WordPress installed.